 The City's deregulation later made it easier for other new entrants.
-On July 18, 2014, the City Council enacted legislation making Minneapolis one of the first cities nationwide to legalize transportation network companies, such as Uber and Lyft.
+On July 18, 2014, the City Council enacted legislation making Minneapolis one of the first cities in the U.S. to legalize transportation network companies, such as Uber and Lyft.

-These new competitors have had a significant effect on the taxi market.
-As of February 1, 2018, the City licensed only 533 taxis.
-That represents a reduction of 423 taxis or 44% from the high-water mark of December 31, 2013.
-Similarly, the number of taxi companies declined to 27, a reduction of 11 companies or 29% over the same period.
+These new competitors have had a significant effect on taxi drivers and companies.

+As of July 1, 2019, the City licensed only 321 taxis.
+That represents a reduction of 635 taxis or 66% from the high-water mark of 956 taxis on December 31, 2013.